Whitney's Extension Theorem and the finiteness principle for curves in the Heisenberg group: Preliminaries

 A proof similar to that of Theorem~\ref{t-WhitClassic} then implies the following result.
-This theorem will be useful when proving the finiteness principle (Theorem~\ref{t-finiteness}). \begin{theorem}[\cite{Whitney}] Suppose $K \subseteq \R$ is closed, and $F$ is an $m$-jet on $K$.
-There is some $f \in C^{m,\omega}(\R)$ satisfying $f^{(k)}|_K = F^k$ for $0 \leq k \leq m$ if and only if $F$ is a Whitney field of class $C^{m,\omega}$ on $K$. \end{theorem}
+This theorem will be useful when proving the finiteness principle (Theorem~\ref{t-finiteness}). \begin{theorem}[\cite{Whitney}] Suppose $F=(F^k)_{k=0}^m$ is a collection of continuous, real valued functions on a compact set $K \subset \R$.
+There is a function $f \in C^{m,\omega}(\R)$ satisfying $f^{(k)}|_K = F^k$ for $0 \leq k \leq m$ if and only if $F$ is a Whitney field of class $C^{m,\omega}$ on $K$. \end{theorem}

 The following version of Theorem~\ref{t-WhitClassic} was proven for $C^1$ horizontal curves in the Heisenberg group in \cite{ZimWhitney} and for $C^m$ horizontal curves in \cite{ZimSpePinWhitney}.